 Like this series overall, I like Clare.
 I don’t think there’s anything super great about her, nor anything that particularly distinguishes her among anime characters.
 But she defines this series, and everything is about her.
 She’s pretty, strong, troubled, human, monstrous, normal, strange, all kinds of things all at once.
 This is partly what makes her, and all the characters in Claymore, a little difficult to identify with or define at all, as they’re not very consistent in their characters.

 Claymores are portrayed as cold, heartless, rule-bound, and impassive, with little motivation beyond the execution of their current Yoma-slaying job.
 But the next moment they’re very human, bickering over hierarchy and jockeying for position within a group, sizing each other up and looking down on the inferior.
-One on hand they’re distinct from humans, not feeling emotion and killing without mercy.
+On one hand they’re distinct from humans, not feeling emotion and killing without mercy.
 On the other, human emotions do live somewhere within them, and can be evoked given the right people and circumstances.
 I suppose this is a kind of “monster living inside us” kind of theme, but it’s just kind of there and doesn’t really make a point of itself.

 Claymores can “surpass their limits” and transform completely into Yoma.
 At one point, we’re told that this is the fate of all Claymores, to reach that limit and then either complete the transformation or be killed at their own request by other Claymores before the lose all of their humanity.
 This is all fairly anime typical as well, the “passing of limits” and even the subsequent overcoming of those “rules.”
 For many of the Claymores, Clare among them, “surpass” this “limit” and yet are able to return to their normal Claymore selves.
 Some do not, and become the aforementioned Awakened Beings, a superior version of ordinary Yoma, more monster than human, but retaining more of their humanity in their Yoma form than normal Yoma.